Fast Tip Friday – Bookmark and Copy Lines Using Notepad++, UltraEdit and TextPad

 This fast tip demonstrates how to perform a search in a load file, bookmark the resulting lines, and copy the bookmarked lines to a new text file.

-This fast tip demonstrates how to perform a search and replace across multiple PDF files using Adobe Acrobat.
-This feature is available in both Acrobat XI and DC.
+This fast tip demonstrates how to save web pages to a PDF file using Adobe Acrobat.

 Hi Amy,